 To cable the serial (COM) port, connect a modem or null modem cable to the serial port on the Remote Supervisor Adapter.
+(These cables are not provided with the server.)

 Continue with "Updating the Remote Supervisor Adapter firmware" on page 68.